nicoledow/nicoledow.github.io/_posts/2019-08-09-refactor_repeat_lessons_from_my_first_project.markdown

 ## Lesson 3: You're never done refactoring.
 By Thursday, I had code that provided the functionality I wanted and considered myself more or less done coding.
 I set up a meeting with my technical coach (thanks Morgan!) and got some suggestions on how the code could be cleaner.
 I sat down on Friday morning thinking I would spend an hour refactoring and be done with it.

 Once I started refactoring, it was like falling down a rabbit hole.
 With every improvement I made to my code, I found another aspect to change.
+My biggest focus here was adding abstraction.
+I realized that my "run" method, in particular, contained a lot of logic and chained 'if' statements.
+Talking with my coach made me realize my code would be much easier to understand if I packed each response to an if statement into its own separate method.

-I spent nearly four hours on this part, and in the end I came away with a similar but much better interface and *much* DRY-er code.
+I spent nearly four hours on this part, and in the end I came away with a similar but much better interface and *much* more readable code.

 All in all, I would consider my first project week a success.
 I am more than ready to take a day off and let my brain vegetate with some Netflix, then get back to the grind on Monday!